arthirm/site-auditor/README.md

 # SiteAudit

 SiteAudit is a simple tool which,
-  * Uses chrome-debugging-client to audit budgets for your site until a configured marker
+  * Uses chrome-debugging-client to audit budgets for your site until a configured marker or until LoadEventfired
   * Generates asset size manifests to record the size information for future reference using source-map-explorer
   * Reports the difference between the manifest files for a page to understand the increase in asset size.